karthickthangadurai/Cardekho-Scrapper-UsedCar-PricePrediction/README.md

 To intialize CarDekho Scraper below models has been utilized

--selenium - For automating the pages
+- selenium - For automating the pages
-*BeautifulSoup - To get the html parser of the partcular page +pandas - To make the data into structured one
+* BeautifulSoup - To get the html parser of the partcular page
++ pandas - To make the data into structured one